Yooli8537/Editor/README.md

 - Allow the user to save a Document when Discard Button is clicked.
 - Advanced Images
   - Label Images
-  - Hovering over an Image shows it's label.
+  - Hovering over an Image shows its label.
   - Image labels can be searched through.
+  - Different Image positions (left / right)
 - Support long names by replacing them with "..." if they get >25 characters long.
 Cap at 50 instead of 30.

 ### Cosmetic